Vietnam.vn - Nền tảng quảng bá Việt Nam

 Research by young scientists shows that attracting and effectively implementing FDI capital flows, especially green FDI, plays a key role in promoting renewable energy and reducing CO2 emissions.

-The journey of Associate Professor Dr. Tran Ngoc Mai is not a story of a “jade girl” whose path is paved, but a living testament to courage, self-transcendence and tireless perseverance.
+The journey of Associate Professor Dr. Tran Ngoc Mai is not a story of a “jade girl” whose path has been paved, but a living testament to courage, self-transcendence and tireless perseverance.
 She has shown that all limits can be broken, when people dare to listen to themselves and keep moving forward.

 Studies also emphasize that applying green logistics models not only brings environmental benefits but also increases competitive advantages for businesses in the international market.